ggrazioli/PyQuiverHS/tutorials/KIE.md

 First, generate the configuration file through the Configuration File Generator.
 For a guide, please look at [config file tutorial](CONFIG.md).

-After generating the configuration file, along with obtaining the Gaussian files for both the ground state and transition state*:
+After generating the configuration file, along with obtaining the Gaussian files for both the ground state and transition state (Note: this tutorial requires a verbose Gaussian output file.
+To ensure the necessary details are included in your output, make sure to use the #P keyword in the route section of your Gaussian input file.):
 1. Head to the KIE page
 2. Upload the files in the designated sections.
 3. Enter the  desired Temperature in kelvin.
 If a range of temperature is desired, simply enter the beginning and the end: